Gavrilo Stefanović Venclović: Biography

 Venclović was born to a Serbian family in Srem province, then part of the Hungarian kingdom.
 Little information about him is known.
 From the evidence he gave in his writings in 1735 it is known that he was then a senior citizen.
-A refugee from the Turkish army, he adopted the town of Szentendre as his home.
-It was there that he became a disciple of Kiprijan Račanin, who started a school for young monks, similar to the one in the municipality of Rača, near the river Drina, in Serbia.
+He adopted the town of Szentendre as his home.
+He became a disciple of Kiprijan Račanin.

-Later, as a parish priest serving the Military Frontier communities in Hungary, Venclović advised his peers to use the people's idiom and abandon the Slavonic-Serbian language (славяносербскій / slavjanoserbskij or словенскій slovenskij; Serbian: славеносрпски / slavenosrpski), a form of the Serbian language which was used by an educated merchant class under the heavy influence of the Church Slavonic and Russian languages of that time.

 The first Rača School in Srem was in the Monastery of St. Lucas.
 Venclović had acquired skills as a poet and icon painter.
 He also wrote and collected songs, and wrote Hagiography of Serbian saints.
-Archival records show that Venclović attended the Kyiv Mohyla Academy (now National University of Kyiv-Mohyla Academy) from 1711 to 1715 and then went to Győr, a city in northwest Hungary, where he became a parish priest at the Serbian Orthodox Church of St. Nicholas.
+Archival records show that Venclović attended the Kyiv Mohyla Academy (now National University of Kyiv-Mohyla Academy) from 1711 to 1715.
+He then went to Győr, a city in northwest Hungary, where he became a parish priest at the Serbian Orthodox Church of St. Nicholas.

-In 1739, during a time of religious persecution, he became a renowned speaker (slavni propovednik) to live among the Serbian Šajkaši in Komárom.
-He also played an influential role in politics.

 He preached to the Orthodox Šajkaši and the Slavonian Military Frontier troops in 1746.
 He was loyal to the Habsburg monarch, and demanded others be loyal to the ruling family, and that they show respect for the military code (as inseparable from dynastic patriotism).
 Venclović appealed to the Šajkaši and soldiers alike to be devoted to the emperor, to refrain from abusing the weak, stealing, and betraying their comrades and fellow men-at-arms.